Diet and Nutrition Research on Amazon Parrots?

 However at no

-time did we ever feed any pea nuts at all.
+time did we ever feed any pea nuts in shell at all.

 We are professional responsible breeders and we continue to educate people how to properly maintain their birds